phetdam/pdmpmt/README.rst

 Windows
 ~~~~~~~

+   Note: CUDA Toolkit versions 12.0 and later remove support for compiling to
+   32-bit applications.
+If you have CUDA Toolkit 12.0+ on your system, you
+   *must* build GSL as 64-bit.

 Working with DLLs on Windows is a huge pain, especially because any DLL must
 have its directory present in the ``PATH`` variable in order to be found at